Click to grab your free copy of our Garden Tools Cheat Sheet!

 44. Cotton Candy Pumpkin

-Cotton candy pumpkins are among the most unique looking varieties due to their quirky appearance.
-They feature a prominent white color with narrow ribs and tough handles and color that looks absolutely appealing.
-One can find similarities with the Casper or Casperita pumpkin types here, but the Cotton Candy Pumpkin stands out due to its white flesh.
+Cotton candy pumpkins are among the most unique due to their quirky appearance.
+They feature a prominent white color with narrow ribs and rigid handles and a color that looks appealing.

-When fully grown, they measure at 9” in diameter and weigh between 5 to 12 lbs, taking about 110 days to mature.
 The Cotton Candy Pumpkin is perhaps the only pumpkin variety that has both white skin and flesh within it.
-The glossy skin for the cotton candy pumpkin also makes them great for painting.
-Give your kids a chance to show their painting skills on a white canvas with these amazing pumpkins.
+The glossy skin of the cotton candy pumpkin also makes them great for painting.

 Click here to buy it on Amazon.